 What are the treatment options for an anal fissure?

-For most people the tear (fissure) heals within a week or so, just like any other small cut or tear to the skin.
 Treatment aims to ease the pain and to keep the stools (faeces) soft whilst the fissure heals.

 Easing pain and discomfort